Updated: 3rd August 2017

 Perfectly preserved cave paintings

-The Dambulla caves are home to five, well, caves.
+The Dambulla caves, one of Sri Lanka’s UNESCO attractions, are home to five, well, caves.
 Each of which is decorated with the most detailed of paintings both on the walls and roofs.
 As well as various sculptures and Buddha’s these are not to be missed on your Sri Lanka itinerary.

 Extinct Volcano Cities